JamieShi/C-Notes/Lec14 Inheritance.md

 **Advice:**

-If a class may have children now as in the future, it should make its dtor `virtual`
+- If a class may have children now as in the future, it should make its dtor `virtual`
+- If you want an abstract class but you don't have a good P.V. method, make dtor P.V.
+- All dtor must be implemented, even P.V. dtor
+	- Subclass need to call superclass dtor

 ###final###
 - a virtual function cannot be overridden in a derived class